adjust/cocos2dx_sdk/doc/android/eclipse.md

 ### <a id="di-gps-adid"></a>Google Play Services advertising identifier

-The adjust SDK provides you with the possibility to read Google Advertising Identifier of the Android device on which your app is running.
+The Adjust SDK provides you with the possibility to read Google Advertising Identifier of the Android device on which your app is running.
 In order to do that, you can set the callback method which receives the `std::string` parameter.
 After setting this, if you invoke the method `getGoogleAdId` of the `Adjust2dx` instance and pass the defined callback method as a parameter, you will get the Google Advertising Identifier value in your callback method:

 ```cpp
 static void adIdCallbackMethod(std::string adId) {